-Reviewing, changing, or ending a hybrid work arrangement
+Reviewing, changing, or ending a Hybrid Work Agreement

-Sometimes hybrid work arrangements will need to be reviewed, changed, or come to an end.
-Where changes are required, it is preferable for either a supervisor or an employee to provide notice in advance of ending the arrangement.
+Sometimes Hybrid Work Agreements will need to be reviewed, changed, or come to an end.
 If an employee wishes to increase or decrease the hours of remote work, it will be up to you to determine whether the request meets the guidelines and your operational needs.
-Appropriate notice must be provided by an employee or a supervisor who wish to end the arrangement.
+If an employee or supervisor wishes to end the agreement, appropriate notice must be provided by the employee or the supervisor.
 Normally this notice would be two weeks, to allow enough time to arrange for employees to be in the workplace on an increased or full-time basis.
 The notice period can be amended based on mutual agreement and operational considerations.